-Join Joseph Lowery for an in-depth discussion in this video Making blog content more accessible, part of Dreamweaver and WordPress: Building Mobile Sites.
+Join Joseph Lowery for an in-depth discussion in this video Making blog content more accessible, part of Building Mobile Sites with Dreamweaver and WordPress.

 Our final task in creating the mobile phone stylesheet is to bring the…content into proper shape.…We will have to work with both structural elements, and content related tags as well.…Let's get started.…So again, I note that I have a contentWrap rule that I need to set the margin to zero.…Let's go ahead and do that.
 I'll open up style_phone.css, and let's move to…the bottom, and we'll put it in a contentWrap, and make that margin zero; close the rule.…

 By now you remember that there are two main areas: content, and the widget-area,…which is the sidebar.…I am going to set both of those to a width of 100, and get rid of the float…that's on the content selector.…So let's start with content, and set that width to 100%, and the float to none.…We'll also set the width for the widget-area to a 100%.…Let me save my file, and then toggle Live View on and off, and we'll take a look…at where we are at right now.…